 \section{Analysis of LOD data}

-To assess the likelihood that a negative leap second will be introduced in the next 20 years, we will analyse the series of day lengths, starting from 1962, which is published by IERS(\footnote{ \url{(https://www.iers.org)}}) \cite{Bizouard_2018+}.
+To assess the likelihood that a negative leap second will be introduced in the next 20 years, we will analyze the time series of LOD, starting from 1962, which is published by IERS(\footnote{ \url{(https://www.iers.org)}}) \cite{Bizouard_2018+}.
 A time series containing more than 23,000 LOD daily points between 1962 and 2025 is shown on Figure~\ref{fig1}.
-To approximate this time series using the least squares method, we take a simple model containing a linear (or quadratic, or cubic) time trend and four harmonic signals with periods of 0.5 years, 1 year, 9.3 years and 18.6 years, which were previously noted by various authors (\citet{Ray_2014}, \citet{Agnew_2024}).
-Eq~(\ref{Eq1}) displays the used parametrical model for fitting using least squares method
+To approximate this time series using the least squares method, we take a simple model containing a linear (or quadratic, or cubic) time trend and four harmonic signals with periods of 0.5, 1, 9.3 and 18.6 yr, which were previously noted by various authors (\citet{Ray_2014}, \citet{Agnew_2024}).
+Equation~(\ref{Eq1}) displays the parametrical model for fitting using the least squares method

-where LOD is in ms/day (note as LOD measured in ms throughout the paper!), $\Delta t = T - T_{0}$, and $T$ is the observation date in years, and $T_{0}=1993.525$ is a zero epoch for the parametrization of the time trends in Eq~(\ref{Eq1}).
-The index k in Eq.
-(1) is a power of the polynomial used, and the index i is running from 0 to k in the first sum, and from 1 to 4 in the second sum. $P_{j}$ are the period of the four harmonic signals $({j=1,2,3,4})$ and $A^{c}_{j}, A^{s}_{j}$ are two amplitudes of the signals to be estimated.
+where LOD is in ms/day (note as LOD measured in ms throughout the paper!), $\Delta t = T - T_{0}$, $T$ is the observation date in years, and $T_{0}=1993.525$ is a zero epoch for the parametrization of the time trends in Equation~(\ref{Eq1}).
+The index $k$ in Equation~(\ref{Eq1}) is a power of the polynomial used, and the index $i$ is running from 0 to $k$ in the first sum. $P_{j}$ are the period of the four harmonic signals $({j=1,2,3,4})$ and $A^{c}_{j}, A^{s}_{j}$ are two amplitudes of the signals to be estimated.